-- (e) Around accelerators at the end of the operating cycle, to verify that radiation levels due to activation are below the levels specified by the operating organization or the regulatory body; - (f) In and around laboratories or rooms where radioactive waste is generated or stored, including effluent storage rooms; - (g) In rooms adjacent to radiation sources, to verify that radiation levels comply with regulatory requirements for protection of the public; - (h) Around transport packages and vehicles prior to the transport of radioactive material, to confirm compliance with the dose rate requirements established in SSR-6 (Rev. 1) [26]. - 7.23.
+(h) Around transport packages and vehicles prior to the transport of radioactive material, to confirm compliance with the dose rate requirements established in SSR-6 (Rev. 1) [26].

+7.23.
 The operating organization should ensure that an adequate number of suitable workplace monitoring instruments, and guidance for users, are made available in the facility.
-Where continuous monitoring systems are used, the radiation protection officer should set the audio and visual alarm warning levels. - 7.24.
+Where continuous monitoring systems are used, the radiation protection officer should set the audio and visual alarm warning levels.

+7.24.
 The instruments used for dose rate monitoring should be calibrated in terms of ambient dose equivalent or directional dose equivalent, as appropriate.
 The calibration should be current and should be traceable to a standards dosimetry laboratory.
-For the estimation of whole body external radiation, the quantity is the ambient dose equivalent, $H^(10)$, and the unit is the sievert (Sv) and its sub-multiples.
-More detailed recommendations on dosimetric quantities are provided in paras 2.27-2.72 of GSG-7 [8]. - 7.25.
-In laboratories that use unsealed radioactive material, the workplace monitoring programme should include measurement of radioactive contamination inof the following locations: - (a) All working surfaces (including the interior of enclosures), tools, equipment and devices, the floor, and any items to be removed from handling areas for unsealed radioactive material; - (b) Storage containers for unsealed radioactive material and the internal surfaces of the storage facility; - (c) Workplace air (as appropriate); - (d) Radioactive waste and effluent storage rooms; - (e) Areas adjacent to those in which unsealed radioactive material is handled; - (f) The external External surfaces of transport packages to confirm compliance with the surface contamination requirements established in SSR-6 (Rev. 1) [26]. - 7.26.
-Persons that who have been handling unsealed radioactive material should be checked for personal contamination (including hand, foot, face, body and clothing, as appropriate) when leaving the area. - 7.27.
+For the estimation of whole body external radiation, the quantity is the ambient dose equivalent, $H^(10)$, and the unit is the sievert and its sub-multiples.
+More detailed recommendations on dosimetric quantities are provided in paras 2.27-2.72 of GSG-7 [8].

+7.25.
+In laboratories that use unsealed radioactive material, the workplace monitoring programme should include measurement of radioactive contamination of the following:

+- (a) All working surfaces (including the interior of enclosures), tools, equipment and devices, the floor, and any items to be removed from handling areas for unsealed radioactive material; - (b) Storage containers for unsealed radioactive material and the internal surfaces of the storage facility; - (c) Workplace air (as appropriate); - (d) Radioactive waste and effluent storage rooms; - (e) Areas adjacent to those in which unsealed radioactive material is handled; - (f) External surfaces of transport packages to confirm compliance with the surface contamination requirements established in SSR-6 (Rev. 1) [26].

+7.26.
+Persons who have been handling unsealed radioactive material should be checked for personal contamination (including hand, foot, face, body and clothing, as appropriate) when leaving the area.

+7.27.
 If a transport package containing a radioactive source is damaged on arrival, a survey of removable contamination and the external dose rate should be performed.
-If the dose rate and/or contamination levels are found to be in excess of the limits specified in SSR-6 (Rev. 1) [26], the consignor, carrier and any organization involved during transport who might be affected are required to be notified, and appropriate measures are required to be taken to mitigate the consequences, investigate the incident and report the findings to the regulatory body and the competent authority for transport: (see para.
-309 of SSR-6 (Rev.1) [26].).
+If the dose rate and/or contamination levels are found to be in excess of the limits specified in SSR-6 (Rev. 1) [26], the consignor, carrier and any organization involved during transport who might be affected are required to be notified, and appropriate measures are required to be taken to mitigate the consequences, investigate the incident and report the findings to the regulatory body and the competent authority for transport (see para.
+309 of SSR-6 (Rev.1) [26]).